Pico Neo 2 Eye hands-on: The 4K, eye tracking, enterprise Oculus Quest

 For instance, the Neo 2 manual suggests that a WiGig/802.11ad version of the headset will be available, and it’s possible that the 60GHz antennas or some other hardware will be located in the back, rather than close to your face.
 It’s also possible that the unit’s battery is sitting inside the back compartment, balancing out the headset’s weight.
 My view is that the the system isn’t as comfortable as Quest, but then, it does have more and better hardware inside.

 My feelings on Neo 2’s controllers are mixed.
 I love the fact that they’re USB-C rechargeable, unlike the annoyingly AA-powered Quest controllers, and come with their own charging cable.
 Additionally, Pico’s decision to track them with a magnetic system rather than Quest’s IR camera/constellation LED approach may yield benefits for some users and in specific use cases — particularly when the headset’s inside-out tracking system can’t “see” the controllers.
-On the other hand, the Quest controllers feel a little more comfortable, and Oculus’s finger and hand tracking tricks are two steps ahead of Pico for the time being.
+On the other hand, the Quest controllers feel a little more comfortable, and Oculus’ finger and hand tracking tricks are two steps ahead of Pico for the time being.

 Software is arguably the biggest challenge for Neo 2 users, though as an enterprise headset, that might not be as serious of a deficiency as it would be for a consumer product.
-My headset arrived with pre-installed VR video viewers and a web browser, some extremely rudimentary games, and an app store to install content, all more conspicuously based on Android (8) than Oculus’s offering.
+My headset arrived with preinstalled VR video viewers and a web browser, some extremely rudimentary games, and an app store to install content, all more conspicuously based on Android (8) than Oculus’ offering.
 Too many of the demo apps were buggy — one app wouldn’t load past the title screen, another wouldn’t display 360 degree videos, and a third put up very PC-like error codes — but the ones that worked looked nice, and a workout game called OhShape showed how the Neo 2 hardware would make a 3D title like Beat Saber look with more pixels (cleaner, and just as smooth as on Quest).

-It would be unfair to expect the brand new Neo 2 to have a software library as robust as what Quest has built up over the last year, and that may never happen given its business focus.
+It would be unfair to expect the brand-new Neo 2 to have a software library as robust as what Quest has built up over the last year, and that may never happen given its business focus.
 I suspect that Pico users will need to rely more heavily on apps built by doggedly cross-platform developers (such as Firefox Reality) and custom apps from their enterprises than from companies chasing consumer dollars and user bases.

 At this stage, my take on the Pico Neo 2 Eye is somewhat mixed.
 I’m more impressed than I expected to be by both the hardware and the user interface, both of which are intriguingly close to the Oculus Quest experience.
 Pico’s 4K displays and eye tracking both have the potential to be major assets over the Quest for users, and the headset’s ability to pivot between standalone and wireless PC modes will prove a fascinating test of enterprise developers’ longer-term ambitions for VR.

-Less positively, neither of the Neo 2’s tentpole features comes cheap, and the current state of Pico’s software support only hints at their eventual value — absent compelling demos, even enterprises may struggle to justify spending $200 more than a 128GB Quest just for the 4K displays, say nothing of another $200 for the eye-tracking.
-Add to that the headset’s aforementioned ergonomic considerations, and there’s no easy winner here.
+Less positively, neither of the Neo 2’s tentpole features comes cheap, and the current state of Pico’s software support only hints at their eventual value — absent compelling demos, even enterprises may struggle to justify spending $200 more than a 128GB Quest just for the 4K displays, to say nothing of another $200 for the eye-tracking.
+Add to that the headset’s aforementioned ergonomic considerations and there’s no easy winner here.

 Pico’s Neo 2 headsets currently provide a compelling glimpse at the future of standalone and wirelessly tethered VR, building on the foundation Oculus laid last year with Quest.
 Only time will tell whether developers and enterprises create Neo 2- and Neo 2 Eye-specific software that truly justifies the platform’s added expense.
 If you’re interested in checking one or both of them out, they’re now available worldwide, with further details at Pico’s website.